 iPHONE AND ANDROID SEARCH

 I was also tasked with refreshing search on iPhone and Android.
-Improvements include enlarging thumbnails and general clean up to start the move to our new design system.
+Improvements included enlarging thumbnails and general clean up to the elements to match the new design system.